 Technology has revolutionized almost every aspect of our lives.
-Many under the age of thirty have spent their whole lives adapting to and incorporating technology.
-The world of education is no exception to this fact.
-Technology in this day and age is significantly transforming how we learn.
-This article explores the impact of technology on education, how education has had to adapt to these changes, and what this entails for the future of education.
+Many under the age of thirty have spent their whole lives adapting to and incorporating Technology.
+The world of education is no exception.
+Technology is significantly transforming how we learn today.
+This article explores the impact of Technology on education, how education has had to adapt to these changes, and what this entails for the future of education.

-Online learning has continued to become more popular as technology developed and grew in popularity.
+Online learning has continued to become more popular as Technology has developed and grown in popularity.
 Initially, online learning took root in areas where students, parents, and teachers have little to no access to education.
-Small-town, rural, and even some immensely urban schools that are unable to offer a variety of classes or have any access to in-person learning, have taken advantage of technology for education.
+Small-town, rural, and even some immensely urban schools that are unable to offer a variety of classes or have any access to in-person learning, have taken advantage of Technology for education.
 Also, some high schools will allow for students to take Advanced Placement classes and tests virtually because they do not have the resources to offer these options in person.
-There are many more ways that Gen Z and Millennials are taking advantage of technology to fill in gaps in their education.
+There are many more ways that Gen Z and Millennials are taking advantage of Technology to fill in gaps in their education.

-As technology overtakes education, students frequently spend more time staring at a screen than at a teacher.
+As Technology overtakes education, students frequently spend more time staring at a screen than at a teacher.
 While this sounds bad, research has proven that this type of learning is creating a more student-centered learning and teaching style.
-With technology, students have more access to tools and a variety of material that can make it easier to learn the same information in different ways.
+With Technology, students have more access to tools and a variety of materials that can make it easier to learn the same information in different ways.
 Because of this, it seems that the ideal teaching style requires teachers to become a mentor rather than the person or thing physically teaching students.
-Teachers visit or check in on students as they work on their technology, guiding them in their learnings while also letting them have a say in how they go about it.
+Teachers visit or check in on students as they work on their Technology, guiding them in their learnings while also letting them have a say in how they go about it.

 After the peak of COVID-19, most, if not all, schools had to learn how to implement online learning systems.
 While we are no longer in March 2020, many schools have had these systems continue to a certain extent into the present day.
-In many universities, courses are recorded and put online, so students have the ability to keep up with material even if a situation were to arise where they could not physically be in class.
-Some individuals are claiming that this new way of learning is negatively impacting how students perform on exams and tests.
-However, Kortemeyer et al. dove into this hypothesis and found that students’ attendance choices are not negatively impacting students’ learning, interest or perception of education.
+In many universities, courses are recorded and put online so students can keep up with the material even if a situation arises where they cannot physically be in class.
+Some individuals claim that this new way of learning negatively impacts how students perform on exams and tests.
+However, Kortemeyer et al. dove into this hypothesis and found that students' attendance choices are not negatively affecting students' learning, interest, or perception of education.
 If anything, this new-found freedom in how and when students learn has made them more engaged.

-Today, technology is one of many issues facing students.
+Today, Technology is one of the many issues students face.
 Instead –according to students– it is curriculum issues.
-Most students have found that there is a gap between reality and the material they are learning.
-Overall, today’s curriculum does not match future needs.
+Most students have found a gap between reality and the material they are learning.
+Overall, today's curriculum does not match future needs.
 At the same time, there is an overload of information.
 Students are sometimes expected to learn over five hundred years of history for an American History class or even more for a European History class.
 So much so that they often do not get past the First World War when learning more recent information.
-There is also little flexibility or autonomy because many students are still being pushed towards some form of examination, whether that be AP, IB, or just state testing.
+There is also little flexibility or autonomy because many students are still being pushed towards some form of examination, whether AP, IB, or state testing.

-While there is no way to predict the future for sure, technology will play a prominent role in shaping the future of work and lifelong learning.
-The U.S. Department of Education suggests that “educators, policymakers, administrators, and teacher preparation and professional development programs now should embed these tools and resources into their practices.”
+While there is no way to predict the future, Technology will play a prominent role in shaping the future of work and lifelong learning.
+The U.S. Department of Education suggests that "educators, policymakers, administrators, and teacher preparation and professional development programs now should embed these tools and resources into their practices."
 Technology has the potential to augment knowledge that students are gaining through learning.
-Skills and competencies can improve at a faster rate with the use of technology as well.
-There are ways to integrate technology into education and everyday life in a way that seamlessly elevates a student’s learning experience above the static traditional methods and assessments.
+Skills and competencies can improve at a faster rate with the use of Technology as well.
+There are ways to integrate Technology into education and everyday life in a way that seamlessly elevates a student's learning experience above the static traditional methods and assessments.

-As technology continues to develop at a quick pace, educators, and institutions must embrace these changes and adapt accordingly.
-By leveraging technology, we can remake education and provide a more inviting, personalized, and accessible learning experience.
+As Technology continues to develop quickly, educators and institutions must embrace these changes and adapt accordingly.
+By leveraging Technology, we can remake education and provide a more inviting, personalized, and accessible learning experience.
 However, no solution is perfect, and it is essential to ensure that as the world of education changes, we do not let historically underprivileged and sometimes forgotten students get left behind.

 Edited by: Liz Coffman